epfl-ada/ada-2021-project-frankezi/README.md

 ## Organization within the team
 Until project Milestone 3:
-* *Zied:* finish to find which speaker is the good one + finish sorted the quotes
+* *Zied:* finish to find which speaker is the good one + finish sort and filter the quotes
 * *Kepler:* categorization of quotes with the Empath dataset
 * *Francesca:* main evolutions of sinophobic sentiment + main observations
 * *Anne:* oppose analysis about sinophobic sentiment in the USA and analysis about anti-sinophobic sentiment